 Difference in Window Shade Types

 Roman Shades are mainly used to block out the sun.
-When they are down they are smooth unlike most conventional blinds, but they stack up when opened so that you can see what your window.
+When they are down, they are smooth, unlike most conventional blinds, but they stack up when opened so that you can see through your window.
 When you want to put the shades up, they gather, rather than roll, to the top of the window.

-As you would expect, roller shades roll up when they are not in use.
-Roller shades come in a diverse selection of patterns, fabrics, and textures allowing you to customize the perfect shade for your home.
+As you would expect, roller shades roll up when they are not used.
+Roller shades come in a diverse selection of patterns, fabrics, and textures, allowing you to customize the perfect shade for your home.
 They can easily roll up to allow sunlight to shine into your room.

 Contact the window shade experts at Plantation Shutters today for a free estimate!
 We would be happy to help you choose the perfect window shade for your home today!